Cracking the Code: What Investors Truly Want in Early-Stage Startups

 How to Answer:

-Describe how you intend to create revenue.
-Whether through direct sales, subscription models, licensing, or advertising, ensure to show how you’ll turn your business development into cash flow.
-If you have any existing revenue or customer traction, this is the time to display it.
+Describe how you intend to generate revenue.
+Whether through direct sales, subscription models, licensing, or advertising, ensure to show how you’ll turn your innovation into cash flow.
+If you have any existing revenue or customer traction, this is the time to showcase it.

 5. How do you plan to scale?

 Investors don’t just want to know if your business can have more success now — they want to know if it can grow.
-Scalability is a pivotal consider concluding after review the long-term worth of your company.
+Scalability is a pivotal factor in determining the long-term worth of your company.

 Why It Matters: